jpgacrama/recruitment-platform/HighLevelReq/CandidateRequirements/StoreApplicationDocuments.rst

 Description:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This Recruitment Platform should be able to store the following Candidates' Requirements:
+This Recruitment Platform should be able to store the following Candidates' Application-related Documents:

     1. Application Sheet
     2. Payslip (All other filetypes and also supports Excel)